The Economic Warfare that Led to Pearl Harbor

 April 29, 2017

 The conflict between the United States and Japan has long since been extinguished, but over 75 years ago, the two powers were locked in a tense struggle.
-Before Japan and the US became deadly rivals, and before the Imperial Japanese Navy launched a surprise attack on an American harbor in Oahu, the conflict was less physical.
+Before Japan and the US became locked in bloody battles across the Pacific, and before the Imperial Japanese Navy launched their surprise attack on Pearl Harbor, the US had been engaged in waging economic warfare against Japan.

 What ultimately led to Japan’s decision to attack the United States was less about expanding territory and more in response to the economic warfare that was waged during the early stages of World War II.
 While Germany was marching across Europe, the United States and Japan were locked in an entirely different fight, one fought with policies and numbers.